-The education consider as one of the main pillars and hallmark of civilized society, the foundation of culture and the engine of the country's economy.
+Education is considered as one of the main pillars and hallmarks of civilized society, the foundation of culture and the engine of the country's economy.
 There is no doubt that the education system is about preparing citizens, workers and leaders for the future.
 In addition, it is a key in building the upcoming generations.